arekt/arekt.github.io/slides/slides/aws-services-with-swift.md

 ---

-## There is few SRP libraries for Swift
+### There is few SRP libraries for Swift

   https://github.com/Bouke/SRP
   https://github.com/flockoffiles/SwiftySRP

 ---

+## Answer:

+  We can use Cognito using Swift, but it's little bit harder then with AWS iOS Library.

+---

-## Interesting services/libraries in AWS
+## Other Interesting AWS services/libraries

+---

 ### Amplify and AppSync

+---

-#### AWS AppSync is an enterprise-level, fully managed GraphQL service with real-time data synchronization and offline programming features.
+### AWS AppSync is an enterprise-level, fully managed GraphQL service with real-time data synchronization and offline programming features.

   https://aws-amplify.github.io/docs/ios/start?ref=amplify-iOS-btn
   https://docs.aws.amazon.com/appsync/latest/devguide/welcome.html